Introduction to reptiles

 Mouse over links for pictures; click for detail page.

 Snakes have a bad reputation, but only the adder among our native snakes is venomous.
-It is a shy creature and bites with reluctance, and only very rarely with fatal results.
+It is a shy creature and only bites if attacked.
+The other native snake found in Essex is the grass snake, which frequents wetlands.